therealharpaljadeja/cbsw-connect-wallet-tutorial/README.md

 # How to integrate Coinbase Smart Wallet into your frontend (Wagmi Template)

 > [!NOTE]
-> This repository has the completed code already, below are the steps to recreate it.
+> This repository has the completed code if you are looking for instructions on using this repo jump to [Usage](#usage) section, below are the steps to recreate this project from Wagmi Template.

+## Tutorial

-## Initialize project using `create wagmi`
+### Initialize project using `create wagmi`

 ```bash
 npm create wagmi
 ```

-## Change default config to support Base network and Smart Wallet
+### Change default config to support Base network and Smart Wallet

 Change the config in file `src/wagmi.ts`